aburrell/ocbpy/docs/examples/ex_init.rst

    import matplotlib.pyplot as plt import ocbpy

-Next, initialise an OCB class object.
+Next, initialise an :py:class:`~ocbpy._boundary.OCBoundary` object.
 This uses the default IMAGE FUV file and will take a few minutes to load.

 ::